Last updated on April 5th, 2023 at 03:14 am

 So, if you’ve been wondering where to find a therapist online, using BetterHelp is, in my opinion, the absolute best way how to find a virtual therapist.As a BetterHelp afﬁliate, we may receive compensation from BetterHelp if you purchase products or services through the links provided.

-What To Expect In Your First Virtual Therapy Session
+Your First Virtual Therapy Session

 The experience of therapy is different for everyone.
 Some people feel a sense of relief and calmness, while others find the experience challenging and emotional.
 It is important to be open and honest with your therapist, sharing as much as you feel comfortable disclosing.
 Remember that your therapist is there to help, not judge.